mistergibson/radio/README.md

 # Installation

 There are two installers.
 Each is idempotent — safe to re-run after changes.
-Both must be run as root and must be executed from within the target directory (e.g. `/srv/audio/`); the service name is derived from that directory's basename.
+Both must be run as root and derive the service name from the basename of their containing directory.

 ## Choosing a stack

 Pick based on what you want to maintain.
-The Python stack uses a virtualenv and CPython libraries; the Ruby stack provisions its own JDK + JRuby under `/opt` and integrates it system-wide via `update-alternatives`.
+The Python stack uses CPython libraries (`feedparser`, `requests`); the Ruby stack uses JRuby with the `jdbc-sqlite3` gem for database access.
 Functionally they are equivalent.

 ## `install_for_python`

-Provisions a Python venv, installs the Python dependencies (feedparser, requests, mutagen, sqlite3), creates the directory tree, generates `config.json`, writes the systemd unit, and sets up the cron jobs.
+Creates the storage directory tree, generates `config.json`, writes the systemd unit, and sets up the cron jobs.
 Run it with:

 ```bash
 sudo ./install_for_python
 ```

-It walks through interactive prompts for the Icecast host/port/mount/source username/password and the gPodder sync settings, pre-filled from any existing `config.json` so re-runs preserve current values.
+It walks through interactive prompts for the storage path, the Icecast host/port/mount/source username/password, and the gPodder sync settings, pre-filled from any existing `config.json` so re-runs preserve current values.
 It confirms a summary before making changes and exits cleanly if you decline.

 ## `install_for_jruby`

 The JRuby equivalent, with additional provisioning logic:

 1. Installs base packages (liquidsoap, icecast2, jq, curl, unzip).
-2. **Detects Java.** If a JVM ≥ 21 is already present it is reused; otherwise OpenJDK 21 headless is installed.
+2. Detects Java; if a suitable JVM is already present it is reused, otherwise OpenJDK headless is installed.
-3. **Detects JRuby.** Checks the pinned home first, then anything resolvable on `PATH`.
-Only if neither exists does it download JRuby 10.1.1.0 from Maven Central into `/opt`.
+3. Detects JRuby; only if none exists does it download a pinned release into `/opt`.
-4. **Integrates via `update-alternatives`**, registering `/usr/local/bin/jruby` (plus `bundle`, `gem`, `rake`, `irb`) so the interpreter resolves consistently for cron, systemd, and shells alike.
+4. Integrates via `update-alternatives`, registering `/usr/local/bin/jruby` (plus `gem`, `bundle`, etc.) so the interpreter resolves consistently for cron, systemd, and shells alike.
-5. **Installs gems one at a time** (bundler, nokogiri, sqlite3, json) with a raised JVM heap (`JRUBY_OPTS=-J-Xmx1g -J-Xss512k`) to avoid out-of-memory failures during multi-gem resolution on low-RAM hosts.
+5. **Installs gems one at a time** (`jdbc-sqlite3`, then `json`) with a raised JVM heap to avoid out-of-memory failures during multi-gem resolution on low-RAM hosts.
+Note: the native `sqlite3` gem is *not* used — it requires a C extension that won't build on JRuby. `jdbc-sqlite3` ships the SQLite JDBC driver as a JAR instead.
 6. Creates directories, generates `config.json`, writes the systemd unit, and sets up cron — same as the Python installer.

 Run it with: